 Clients are the bloodline of the advertising industry.
 No clients, no business, no revenue, no agency.

 This is a universal truth.
 And if you are a client servicing person, you know it more than I do.
-For those who have opted to service clients (and be the face of your agency), it’s time to understand this beast and learn the rules of engagement.
-If you follow these five golden rules, you will have a happy client, a happy boss and a happy pay check 😉
+For those who have opted to service clients (and be the face of your agency), it’s time to understand nd learn the rules of engagement.
+If you follow these three golden rules, you will have a happy client, a happy boss and a happy pay check 😉

 Rule No. 1: Clients are human beings